Let The Lucky Girl Era Commence: Jupiter Is Now In Taurus

 "New year, new me," is what Jupiter would say if it could talk, probably.
 The Planet of Luck and Expansion is leaving behind its spot in fiery Aries and entering into a new era of astrological fun.
 That's right, Jupiter is entering Taurus on May 16, where it'll stay until May 24, 2024.

-The last time Jupiter was in Taurus was from June 4, 2011 to June 10, 2012.
-Looking back at what happened during that far-off time in our lives can give us clues into what’s in store for us this year, according to Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
+The last time Jupiter was in Taurus was from June 4, 2011, to June 10, 2012.
+Looking back at what happened during that far-off time in our lives can give us clues into what’s in store for us this year, according to Narayana Montúfar, a senior astrologer.

 Advertisement

 While we may not want to go all the way back to 2012, we'll still be revisiting some unfinished business from the past.
-"Opportunities from the past can come back as Jupiter in Taurus will uplift them and make them more prosperous or appealing to you," says Iva Naskova, astrologer at the Nebula app.
+"Opportunities from the past can come back as Jupiter in Taurus will uplift them and make them more prosperous or appealing to you," says astrologer Iva Naskova.
 "This way, one will be able to fill any voids from the past and correct mistakes that had been somewhat of a burden."
-We're being given a second chance, y'all — take it!
+We're being given a second chance — take it!

 This energy is exactly what we need right now, Montúfar says.
 "Very few celestial archetypes are held in such high regard as Jupiter for a few reasons," she says.
 "In astronomy, Jupiter is the biggest planet in the solar system.
 In mythology, Jupiter was the 'king of all gods.'
 Astrologers follow Jupiter’s placement by sign because it will indicate how we will all, as a society, experience abundance, protection, and affluence."